eeshvardasikcm/mech-commerce/README.md

 creating machines to do the work for humanity.

-It turns out that doing work as an individual and not creating an automated process to do that work, is the best form of practice of yoga.
+It turns out that doing work as an individual instead of creating an automated process to do that work, is the best form of practice of yoga.